LaisterDev/BodyForge/README.md

 ## Using BodyForge

 1. Start BodyForge and Valheim.
-2. Select a character and enter a world.
+2. In Valheim select a character and enter a world.
-3. Open Valheim's pause menu so your character remains visible.
+3. Pause the game so your character remains visible.
-4. Use the **Appearance** and **Proportions** tabs in BodyForge.
+4. Pause the game so your character remains visible.
 5. Choose **Save character** when finished.

 After finishing and saving your character, the editor can be closed and does